Site Address: 10738 SE Foster Road

 To finish the job, the Brownfield Program used in-situ bioremediation, a process that uses natural bacteria on-site to break down remaining contaminants.
 The Brownfield Program completed cleanup in 2010 and follow-up testing shows that all contaminants are now below levels of concern.

-The City of Portland restored the site and installed interpretive signs for the adjacent East Lents Floodplain Restoration Project.
+The city restored the site and installed interpretive signs for the adjacent East Lents Floodplain Restoration Project, now the site of the Foster Floodplain Natural Area.

 For more information about the project, contact Jenn Bildersee at 503-823-7764.